The Art of Economics: Forces Shaping Our World

 In macroeconomics, economists study different aspects of the economy such as Gross Domestic Product (GDP), inflation, unemployment rates, fiscal policy, and monetary policy.
 These concepts are crucial in understanding how the economy functions, what drives economic growth or contraction, and how policies can be developed to improve economic outcomes.

-Key Concepts: GDP, Inflation, Unemployment, Fiscal Policy & Monetary Policy
+Key Concepts: GDP, Inflation, Unemployment, Fiscal Policy & Monetary Policy.

 GDP refers to the total value of goods and services produced within a country’s borders during a specific period.
 It serves as an important indicator of economic activity within an economy.
 Inflation refers to the rate at which prices for goods and services increase over time causing currency devaluation which reduces purchasing power.